 How to apply

-You apply for a student visa online unless you are applying from North Korea, in which case you must apply in person.
+You apply for a student visa online unless you are applying from North Korea, in which case you must complete a paper application.
 The government has issued guidance on the student visa application process.
 To start your application you will need to register and then complete the online form in English.
-After paying the application fee (currently £348) you must book an appointment at your nearest visa application centre in order to submit your biometric details (fingerprints and facial image).
+After paying the application fee (currently £490) you must book an appointment at your nearest visa application centre in order to submit your biometric details (fingerprints and facial image).

 When to apply